vmware-archive/cbapi/server_apis/README.md

 [MORE HERE]

+## Intended Audience

+The intended audience of this document is composed of two inter-related groups:

+* Developers that wish to programmatically consume Carbon Black events
+* Technologists that wish to take a peek "under the hood" of the Carbon Black server to better understand the inner workings

 ## Using the Carbon Black Server API

 The Carbon Black Server API (CBSAPI) is found on github at: